IDDEAS Advisory Council

 In joining the IDDEAS advisory council, Stefanie is excited to help build a healthier community, while ensuring all people with I/DD – as well as those who care for them – has a platform to share what they want and need.
 “I believe that everyone deserves to have equal access to health and wellbeing programming,” she said.
 “I want to ensure that the voices of the community, especially in schools, including administrators, parents, students, and teachers, are heard and shared with the Board.”

-Chris Patton, Denver Community Member
+Chris Patton, Voting Council Member

 Chris has always considered himself a teacher and a poet.
 Though he does not speak, he uses a variety of keyboards to type his thoughts.
 It is his greatest desire to use his words and unique voice to create positive change and make an impact on our world.